On this page

 There are resources available that can help you to plan and submit an effective referral to speech and language therapy services.
 The Communication Trust has developed a series of factsheets that cover the decision-making process for making referrals, what to consider about your child, and how to build a speech, language and communication profile.

-The Babcock LDP Communication & Interaction Team
+The Communication and Interaction Team

 Direct engagement with parents/carers is always facilitated in partnership with school staff.